Aravind-Jalda/interview-prep/Ansible/ansible-q&a.md

 ---

-## 2. Why Ansible is used in DevOps?
+## 2. Why Ansible is used in DevOps?..
 Ansible helps automate repetitive tasks like server setup, deployments, and configuration updates.

 ---